hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

    3. **Changes Made**:
       ```text
       - Detailed list of changes:
-        - Added Sphinx comments for functions, methods, and classes.
+        - Added RST-style comments for functions, methods, and classes.
         - Preserved all existing comments after `#`.
         - Added `TODO` notes at the end of the file in `.rst` format where necessary.
         - Added missing imports as per previously processed files.